 The quote differs between varying big business owners and leaders but the theme stands that if you take care of your employees, they will take care of your customers.

 We cannot stress enough about the importance of having standards and ensuring all team members are meeting, if not exceeding your service standards, with both employees and customers.
+After all, why would you pour money into a care home marketing or home care marketing plan if your business fails to deliver?

 Make Yourself More Available

-What we have found is that many companies will respond to new enquiries much quicker than they would to a question from a current customer.
+What we have found is that many care companies will respond to new enquiries much quicker than they would to a question from a current customer.

 Regular Touch Points